 - Individual visitors and groups may also choose from various paid guided tours.

-- Three times a week visitors can listen to "Music in Beethoven's time" on historic keyboard instruments.
-Pianists explain special features of the instruments.
-The 40 minutes concerts take place on fridays and saturdays at 5 p.m. and on sundays at 11 a.m. in the museum's music room.
-Tickets for 5 Euro can be bought in the Beethoven-Haus shop.
+- On many weekends visitors can listen to "Music in Beethoven's time" on historical keyboard instruments.
+Pianists explain the special features of the instruments.
+The concerts last 40 minutes and take place on fixed dates on Fridays and Saturdays at 5 p.m. and Sundays at 11 a.m. in the music room of the museum.
+Tickets for 5 Euro (plus admission to the museum) can be bought in the Beethoven-Haus shop (always from Monday before the concert).
+These concerts are for individual visitors of the museum only.

 Beethoven's birthplace and dwelling